 Bark is light gray to brown, furrowed into into interlacing corky ridges that form a diamond pattern.
 The inner bark is reddish.

 Leaves are opposite and pinnately compound, 6 to 10 inches long, with 5 to 9 (usually 7) shiny green leaflets in pairs plus the terminal leaflet; these are ovate to lance-shaped in form, whose margins are either smooth or coarsely saw-toothed.
 Each leaflet has a short stalk and the leaf has a much longer stalk.
-The underside of the leaflet is paler and may be slightly hairy.
+The underside of the leaflet is only slighter paler in color such that some might say they were the same, and may be slightly hairy.
 Fall color is yellow.

 Seed: Female flowers mature to a single narrow winged samara, 1-1/4 to 2-1/4 inches long, that is flattened in appearance due to the thin seed cavity for the small seed, and the wing extends nearly to the base of the samara.
 These turn straw-yellow, mature in autumn and disperse by wind in fall and winter.
 They do not germinate until the following spring as a cold stratification period is needed.
 Trees usually need to reach 20 to 30 feet in height before they bear seed.

-Habitat: In its native habitat Green Ash is found in moist riparian soils.
+Habitat: In its native habitat Green Ash is found in moist riparian soils, hence, one of the alternate common names - Water Ash.
 It adapts to a wide variety of soils and moisture conditions.
 Seedlings do best in moist shady soil but for mature growth they must then have full sun.
 The root system is extensive but shallow.
 The tree will re-sprout easily and quickly from stumps and cuts.
 The Emerald Ash Borer is a serious pest of this tree.
-The twigs and small branches are somewhat brittle and the tree is quite good at self-pruning in a windstorm.
+The twigs and small branches are somewhat brittle and the tree is quite good at self-pruning in a windstorm - ask anyone who has the tree in a lawn area.

 Names: The genus, Fraxinus, is the old Latin name for this genus meaning 'spear'.
 Ash wood, being tough and elastic, was originally used for spears and bows in the old world.
 The species, pennsylvanica means 'of Pennsylvania' where the tree was first classified.
 The author name for the plant classification - ‘Marshall’ refers to Humphry Marshall (1722-1801), American Botanist, who published in 1785 - Arboretum Americanum: The American Grove, an Alphabetical Catalogue of Forest Trees and Shrubs, Natives of the American United States.